+ACDI/VOCA's audited expenditures of federal awards were \$102,189,633 of which the U.S. Agency for International Development's (USAID) audited expenditures were \$91,016,417 for the fiscal year ended December 31, 2017.
 The audit firm expressed unmodified opinions on the financial statements and on compliance for the major federal programs.
-Additionally, the audit firm concluded the schedule of expenditures of federal awards was fairly stated, in all material respects, in relation to the financial statements as a whole.
-The audit firm did not identify any deficiencies in internal control over financial reporting that it considered to be material weaknesses, or instances of noncompliance or other matters that were required to be reported under generally accepted government auditing standards.
-The audit firm did not identify any deficiencies in internal control over compliance that it considered to be material weaknesses.
-The audit firm did not question any costs.
-However, the audit firm disclosed an instance of noncompliance, which is required to be reported in accordance with the Uniform Guidance and which is described in the report's schedule of findings and questioned costs as item 2016-001.
-Although we are not making recommendation for the noncompliance noted in the report, we suggest that USAID/Management/Office of Acquisition and Assistance/Cost, Audit, and Support Division determine if the recipient addressed the issue noted.
+The audit firm concluded that the schedule of expenditures of federal awards was fairly stated, in all material respects, in relation to the financial statements as a whole.
+The audit firm did not identify any deficiencies in internal control over financial reporting that it considered to be material weaknesses or instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The auditor did not identify any deficiencies in internal control over compliance that were material weaknesses, except for an instance of noncompliance which is required to be reported in accordance with the Uniform Guidance, described in the accompanying schedule of finding and questioned costs as item 2017-001, that is also a significant deficiency.
+In addition, although, we are not making recommendation for the significant deficiency noted in the report, we suggest that USAID/Management/Office of Acquisition and Assistance/Cost, Audit, and Support Division, Contract Audit Management Branch determine if the recipient addressed the issue noted.
+The auditor issued a management letter.